1994 Indira Gandhi Airport collision

-On 8 March 1994, a Sahara Airlines Boeing 737 crashed shortly after takeoff.
+On 8 March 1994, a Sahara India Airlines Boeing 737 crashed shortly after takeoff.
 The plane slammed into an Aeroflot Ilyushin Il-86, which led to both aircraft being destroyed.
 All 8 crew members on both planes were killed, along with one person on the ground.
 There were no passengers on either aircraft during the crash.
 The cause of the crash was determined to be pilot error.

 Aircraft

 The aircraft was manufactured for Busy Bee in 1979.
 It had also made its first flight on April 25, 1979.
-The aircraft was sold to Sahara Airlines in October 1993.
-At the time of the accident, the aircraft was almost 15 years old.
+The aircraft was sold to Sahara India Airlines in October 1993 and was almost 15 years old at the time of the accident.
 It was equipped with 2 Pratt & Whitney JT8D-17 engines.

 Flight crew

 The flight crew consisted of a flight instructor and three trainee pilots.

 Accident

 On Tuesday, March 8, 1994, the Boeing 737-200 took off from Delhi-Indira Gandhi International Airport, India.
 At the time of the accident, the Boeing 737-200 had completed five normal training exercises and landings.
 However, during the sixth training exercise, the aircraft climbed to 400–500 ft when it banked left and crashed at the International Terminal Apron.
 The wreckage of aircraft hit an Aeroflot Ilyushin Il-86 aircraft, Flight 558, parked on Bay No. 45 as a result of which it also caught fire.
 All 4 crew members were killed, as well as all 4 crew members inside the Aeroflot Ilyushin Il-86 aircraft.
 Additionally, an employee of an airport oil company was killed when the plane impacted the tarmac.